jiayao34/Video-Motion-Magnifier/README.md

 # Video-Motion-Magnifier

-Replicate MIT paper to observe baby breathing pattern
+Replicate MIT paper to observe baby breathing pattern from videos

 Code written in Python